munshkr/omxlooper/README.md

 # omxlooper

 Loop a video on the RaspberryPi.
 Once started, it can be controlled through a ZeroMQ socket to play another file, pause or stop.

 Based on the `hello_video` sample code.
 Only h264 videos and no audio.

+**NOTE: This is still on development.
+It only plays a file and loops, IPC is not implemented yet.**

 ## Protocol